Anonymous-cat1/Scratch-Cast/README.md

+# This was a cool project and it might resurface later.
+But for now, Adios!

 Scratch Cast (v0.01)

 Scratch Cast is a proof of concpet for a screencasting solution for Scratch by Anonymous_cat1 and co worked by Triducal.